Art-n-MathS/PlotToSat/README.md

 [3.1.1](#sec:defPar){reference-type="ref" reference="sec:defPar"}) using
 this command *myPlotToSat.setMasks( \<masksDictionary\>)*.

-Table [1](#tab:Masks)provides a summary of the available masks, including their associated labels and the input parameters required for each mask to be added to the masks' dictionary.
+Table [1](#tabMasks) provides a summary of the available masks, including their associated labels and the input parameters required for each mask to be added to the masks' dictionary.
 For each mask of interest you need (1) its corresponding label and (2) a buffer value.
 To define the forest loss